colinclement/banangram/README.md

 6  KEX
 """
 ```
+## Bananagrams:

-The rules are simple:
+## The rules are simple:
 Randomly collect N letter tiles
 Use all N letters to make a Scrabble-like grid of words.
 If no solution exists, grab more tiles

-The Question: for N randomly grabbed letters, how likely is it that a solution exist?
+## The Question: for N randomly grabbed letters, how likely is it that a solution exist?
-Sub-questions:
+### Sub-questions:
-    1) As N increases, how does likelihood of solution change?
+1. As N increases, how does likelihood of solution change?
 Where does the change occur?
-    2) How does the behavior depend on the distribution of letters grabbable?
+2. How does the behavior depend on the distribution of letters grabbable?

 ## Sources:
   * Thanks to Alex Alemi for suggesting directed acyclic words graphs (DAWG)